appvoid/carbono/README.md

 ### Key Features

+- Lightweight: This is just javascript so is perfect to test on raspberry pi / low-powered devices.

 - Activation Functions: The library supports various activation functions such as Tanh, Sigmoid, ReLU, and SELU, allowing for versatility in building neural network models.

 - Glorot Initialization: The library uses Glorot initialization for weight parameters to ensure proper scaling, which helps speed up training.